Serious childhood illnesses: what to do

 - poor feeding

-- frequent or green vomiting
+- frequent or blood-stained or green vomiting

 There’s more information about these signs and symptoms below.